2012 Inductees

 Daryl "Doc" Seaman

-"Doc" Seaman was one of Alberta's most successful oilmen and industrialists through his company, Bow Valley Industries, along with many other ventures.
+Daryl "Doc" Seaman was one of Alberta's most successful oilmen and industrialists through his company, Bow Valley Industries, along with many other ventures.
 Seaman and his brothers, B.J. and Don Seaman, were among the first wave of adventurous oilmen who pioneered the industry after the Second World War.
 Doc's war record was truly remarkable.
 Seaman flew 82 successful combat missions out of North Africa as a sub-hunting pilot.
-For this achievement, he earned a Government of…
+For this achievement, he earned a Government…

 Read more